hdpuk86/Animal_shelter/README.md

   - Ruby

 It must NOT use:
-  - Any Object Relational Mapper (e.g. ActiveRecord)
+  - Any Object Relational Mapper
-  - JavaScript.
-At all.
-Don't even think about it, James.
+  - JavaScript
   - Authentication

-## Learning Points

-- Ruby fundamentals
-- TDD (where appropriate)
-- OOP
-- Web Programming ( REST/MVC )
-- Databases with CRUD actions

 ## My Approach